syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/virtual-scroll.md

 You can prevent the height limitation problem in browser when scrolling through the millions of records by loading the segment of data through different strategy.

 In the following sample, Grid is rendered with a large number of records(nearly 2 million).
 Here, you can scroll 0.5 million records at a time in Grid.
 Once you reach the last page of 0.5 million records, the **Load Next Set** button will be shown at the bottom of the Grid.
-By clicking that button, you can view the next set of 0.5 million records in Grid.This button will be shown only if the next set of records is available.
+By clicking that button, you can view the next set of 0.5 million records in Grid.
 Also, **Load Previous Set** button will be shown at the top of the Grid to load the previous set of 0.5 million records.
-This button will be shown only if the previous set of records is available.

 Lets see the step by step procedure for how we can overcome the limitation in Syncfusion Grid component.